shb/perch2-fieldtypes-customlist/README.md

     <perch:content id="category" type="customlist" label="Select category"
                    page="shop" region="categories" options="categoryTitle" values="categorySlug"/>

-The rule of thumb, if you don't want to wade through database tables to figure out the attribute values, is:
+The rule of thumb, if you don't want to wade through database tables to figure out the attributes' values, is:

 1. Use the app name as the *page*
-2. Use the singular entity name as the *region*
+2. Use the entities name as the *region*
-3. Use the predefined tag ids defined by the app to that entity
+3. Use the predefined tag ids defined by the app for that entity as the options

 ---

-If the `values` attribute is missing the value from `options` will be used both for the option's value and label.
+If the `values` attribute is missing the value from `options` will be used both as the option's value and label.

+###### What's with the attribute names?

 The attribute names are purposedly copied from the perch standard *dataselect* tag, as I would like to make this fieldtype work as a transparent replacement for it, reverting to the standard page-content selection as a fallback case.